Suggested links

 Rational Emotive Behavior Therapy (REBT)

-Rational Emotive Behavior Therapy is another therapy that can be very helpful when treating patients with addiction.
+Rational Emotive Behavior Therapy is another type of therapy that can be very helpful when treating patients with addiction.
 REBT helps patients identify self-focused negative beliefs and then challenge those beliefs through rational examination.

 Ultimately, REBT helps patients set new life goals and develop a more positive view of themselves and the world.